benwiggy/PDFsuite/README.md

 Adds a folio number to facing pages of PDF files supplied as arguments.
 Users can set the offset position from the outer top corner, font, size.

 ***Combine images to one PDF (imagestopdf.py)***
-This script is several seconds faster than the python script in Apple's own Automator action.
-It also adds a Table of Contents entry for each component file.
+Apple's own Automator action places each image on a default page: this script does not alter the images in any way.

 ***Count pages in PDF (countpages.py)***
 Counts the cumulative number of pages in all the PDF files passed to it.